Dr. Amanda Bloomberg

 Dr. Melissa Hardy, originally from Indiana, earned her Doctorate of Veterinary Medicine from Purdue University School of Veterinary Medicine.
 Upon completing her degree she packed up her seven animals at the time and drove across the country to be close to her family whose careers brought them to California.

-Over the past decade, California has become home to Dr. Hardy and she resides in the east bay with two boisterous French Bulldogs (Zoe and Oscar), a large lanky mixed breed canine named Otis, Jovial a 24-year-old bossy female Senegal, and two newer additions, Greenwich and Elmer, whom are male Eclectus parrots.
+Over the past decade, California has become home to Dr. Hardy and she resides in the east bay with two boisterous French Bulldogs (Zoe and Oscar), a large lanky mixed breed canine named Otis, Jovial a 24-year-old bossy female Senegal, and Elmer, an Eclectus parrot.
 When not caring for her furry and feathered family, Dr. Hardy enjoys spending time with her human family BBQing, going to the farmers market, gardening, fine dining, and exploring California.

 Dr. Hardy has been involved in the East Bay community by volunteering and/or working with, Fix Our Ferals, Tony La Russa’s Animal Rescue Foundation, Solano Feral Cat Group, Tri-Valley Fix Our Ferals, VIP Pet Care, Vetco, and Human Society Veterinary Medical Association-RAVS.
 She is also an active member of the California Veterinary Medical Reserve Corps (CAVMRC) and most recently provided medical care for animals injured by the wildfires in Paradise, California.